Why do you want to double-major? Is it worth it?

 Thus, Computer Science and Cybersecurity Master’s programs may be impressed with CSEC/CS double-major applicants.

-I do not know how business schools and law schools view STEM double majors.
-However, I recently ordered a few books on Master’s of Business (MBA) admissions, so I will update this post once I read them.
+Unfortunately, I don’t know how business schools and law schools view STEM double majors.
+However, I recently ordered a few books on Master’s of Business (MBA) admissions, so I may update this post once I read them.

 Lastly, it is good to consider what type of graduate program it is (i.e., Ph.D., Master’s, J.D., M.D., etc.).
 This is because researched-focused programs like Ph.D.s will care more about your prior education.
 For example, Ph.D.s want candidates with the most educational experience in their field, so students already have a research background; that is, assuming they did research in school.
 However, research unaffiliated with institutions may come into consideration too (Mumby).
 Here, double-majors usually have preference over single-majors.
 Again, they still need to have good transcripts, recommendations, etc. (Mumby).